FairwindsOps/insights-docs/docs/technical-details/reports/goldilocks.md

 ## Remediation

-Goldilocks Action Items will suggest particular amounts for CPU and Memory limits/requests.
+Goldilocks Action Items will suggest particular amounts for CPU and memory limits/requests.
 You can copy/paste these recommendations into your workload configuration.

-If Goldilocks is making recommendations for a third-party application, you can likely set its requests/limits using its helm chart, or by editing its installation YAML by hand.
+If Goldilocks is making recommendations for a third-party application, you can likely set its requests/limits using its Helm chart or by editing its installation YAML by hand.

 ## Sample Report